 After Tumult Over Nassar Scandal, Michigan State University Gets A New President

-Stanley has been president of Stony Brook University in New York state since 2009.
+Stanley has been president of Stony Brook University in New York since 2009.

 The appointment comes after more than a year of instability in the university's presidency.
-In January 2018, Lou Ann Simon resigned after serving 13 years as MSU's president.
-Her departure came hours after Larry Nassar, a former MSU sports doctor, was sentenced to a 40-175 year prison term for sexual abuse of girls and women while serving as a physician there.
+In January 2018, Lou Anna Simon resigned after serving 13 years as MSU's president.
+Her departure came hours after Larry Nassar, a former MSU sports doctor, was sentenced to a 40- to 175-year prison term for sexual abuse.
 Simon is charged with two felony and two misdemeanor counts.
-She is accused of lying to investigators about when she knew Nassar's sex crimes.
+She is accused of lying to investigators about when she knew of Nassar's sex crimes.
 Her preliminary hearing started in February and will continue in June.

 Former Michigan Gov. John Engler then served as interim president of MSU.
 In January, his tumultuous term as the school's interim president came to an end following heavy backlash to comments he made to the Detroit News regarding survivors of Nassar's abuse.